 In collaboration with Hawaiian Airlines.
 Thank you for supporting the brands that support A Taste of Koko!

 Hello from Honolulu Hawaii!
 If you’re looking for a beachy vacation, I got you.
 I hopped on the new non-stop flight from Austin to Honolulu on Hawaiin Airlines last month for a beachy getaway.
-I’ve only been to Maui and Big Island so O’ahu has been on my list to visit.
+I’ve only been to Hawaiian islands Maui and Big Island so O’ahu has been on my list to visit.

 SEE ALSO: 5 Top Things To Do In Maui Hawaii

-We went for a quick 4-day vacation and here were our 12 favorite things to do in Honolulu, Hawaii!
+The island of Oahu is located in the Pacific Ocean – we went for a quick 4-day vacation and here were our 12 favorite things to do in Honolulu, Hawaii!

 1. Ocean canoe from Kailua Beach